thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **parameterizeMetadata**
 > void parameterizeMetadata(parameterizeMetadataRequest)

  Parameterize fields in metadata objects.
 Version: 10.9.0.cl or later   Allows parameterizing fields in metadata objects in ThoughtSpot.
 Requires appropriate permissions to modify the metadata object.
-The API endpoint allows parameterizing the following types of metadata objects: * Logical Tables * Connections  For a Logical Table the field type must be `ATTRIBUTE` and field name can be one of: * databaseName * schemaName * tableName  For a Connection the field type is always `CONNECTION_PROPERTY`.
-We use the field_name in this case to specify the exact property of a connection which needs to be parameterized.
+The API endpoint allows parameterizing the following types of metadata objects: * Logical Tables * Connections * Connection Configs  For a Logical Table the field type must be `ATTRIBUTE` and field name can be one of: * databaseName * schemaName * tableName  For a Connection or Connection Config, the field type is always `CONNECTION_PROPERTY`.
+In this case, field_name specifies the exact property of the Connection or Connection Config that needs to be parameterized.
+For Connection Config, the only supported field name is: * impersonate_user

 ### Example